 Every drug approved by the FDA has a specific indication, which describes the medical conditions that it is intended to treat.
 However, once a drug is approved for one indication, doctors may prescribe it for other conditions, which is known as “off-label” use.

-The following sections describe some types of prescription medications that may be used for sleep problems.
+The following may be used for sleep problems:

 Over-the-counter (OTC) drugs can be purchased without a prescription and are frequently sold in pharmacies, drug stores, and many supermarkets.
 Individual brands of OTC medications do not require direct FDA approval, but the active ingredient in them must be FDA approved and they must meet specific standards set by the FDA .